dotnet/docs/docs/core/tools/dotnet-test.md

 - **`--blame-crash`** (Available since .NET 5.0 preview SDK)

   Runs the tests in blame mode and collects a crash dump when the test host exits unexpectedly.
-This option is only supported on Windows.
+This option depends on the version of .NET used, the type of error, and the operating system.

+  For exceptions in managed code, a dump will be automatically collected on .NET 5.0 and later versions.
+It will generate a dump for testhost or any child process that also ran on .NET 5.0 and crashed.
+Crashes in native code will not generate a dump.
+This option works on Windows, macOS, and Linux.

+  Crash dumps in native code, or when using .NET Core 3.1 or earlier versions, can only be collected on Windows, by using Procdump.
 A directory that contains *procdump.exe* and *procdump64.exe* must be in the PATH or PROCDUMP_PATH environment variable.
 [Download the tools](/sysinternals/downloads/procdump).
 Implies `--blame`.

+  To collect a crash dump from a native application running on .NET 5.0 or later, the usage of Procdump can be forced by setting the `VSTEST_DUMP_FORCEPROCDUMP` environment variable to `1`.

 - **`--blame-crash-dump-type <DUMP_TYPE>`** (Available since .NET 5.0 preview SDK)